IDENTIFY RISKS BEFORE ATTACKERS DO

 Compliance

-Penetration testing, in some instances, is required by law to maintain compliance with standards such as SOC 2 and PCI DSS.
+Penetration testing, in some instances, is required by law or to maintain compliance with standards such as SOC 2, GLBA, PCI DSS, HIPAA, GDPR, CCPA, and FINRA.

 Checklist